Guangyu-Yang/JULiP/README.md

  -model VAL           : generateSpliceAndRegionFiles: generate splice & region files
                         generateIntronFiles: generate intron files
                         intronsSelection: do intron selection
- -gene VAL            : geneId ID
+ -gene VAL            : gene region id, "all" for all gene regions
- -geneList VAL        : a file contain the gene names
+ -geneList VAL        : the file contains the gene region ids
  -noiseLevel N        : noise level (default: 6)
- -outFile VAL         : a file contain the paths of the output file
+ -outFile VAL         : the file storing the output of JULiP
  -p N                 : p-norm (default: 1.0)
  -stepSize N          : step size (default: 1.0)
- -bamFileList VAL     : a file contain the paths of the subExon files
+ -bamFileList VAL     : the file contains the paths of the bam files
- -regionFileList VAL  : a file contain the paths of the region files
+ -regionFileList VAL  : the file contains the paths of the region files
- -spliceFileList VAL  : a file contain the paths of the splice files -intronFileList VAL  : a file contain the paths of the intron files
+ -spliceFileList VAL  : the file contains the paths of the splice files -intronFileList VAL  : the file contains the paths of the intron files
 ```
 Parallel version:
 ```
 Usage: hadoop jar JULiPForHadoop.jar [options]
 Options:
+ -noiseLevel N        : noise level (default: 6)
+ -p N                 : p-norm (default: 1.0)
+ -stepSize N          : step size (default: 1.0)
- -intronFileList VAL  : a file contain the paths of the intron files
+ -intronFileList VAL  : the file contains the paths of the intron files
 ```
 Configure Hadoop:
 See this official link for setting up a single node cluster,